-Dependency and Indemnity Compensation (DIC) benefits are available to the surviving family of service members who either passed away in the line of duty or due to service-related conditions.
+Dependency and Indemnity Compensation (DIC) benefits are available to the surviving family of service members who either passed away in the line of duty or due to service-connected disability.
 An example of a case where DIC benefits would be available is if a military member died from cancer after routine exposure to the chemical known as Agent Orange during deployment.
 These tax-free disability benefits are available for spouses, dependents, and parents through the VA.
+Dic rates are set on an annual basis.
+Instructions on submitting a claim are put out by the defense finance and accounting service.

 Am I Eligible for DIC as a Surviving Dependent?

 As a surviving child, you cannot be married or included in the compensation of a surviving spouse.
 So if your father passes away in the military and both you and your mother receive compensation for it, you cannot apply for DIC benefits as well.
-These rules regarding DIC eligibility are true regardless of whether you were the biological or adopted child of the military member.
+These rules regarding DIC eligibility, promulgated by Congress, are true regardless of whether you were the biological or adopted child of the military member.

 For dependents, their parent must have passed away while on active duty or during training (either for active or in-active duty).
 Children can also apply if the veteran died from a service-connected injury or illness.
 Finally, children may qualify even if the veteran did not die from a service-connected injury or illness.

 In some cases, DIC benefits are issued if the veteran was rated as totally disabled for a service-connected injury or illness for a certain period of time.
 For example, if a former soldier dies after being hit by a car, but was 100% disabled or housebound after having their hip replaced 10 years before the car accident, you may meet the eligibility requirements to receive a survivor’s pension from the gov.

 The compensation from the department of veterans affairs will depend on a number of factors, including whether the parent lives with a spouse.
 Eligibility guidelines state that the veteran’s death must have occurred either in the line of duty or during active duty or inactive duty training.